The bright and luscious pearls of genuine caviar are indeed a joy for all five senses, but it’s not a viable or affordable option for many people.

 It also has gas-filled bubbles at the base of its blades and leaves, creating that signature “pop” that we expect from real roe!
 Besides, kelp is a certified superfood with incredible health advantages.
 We’ll talk more about that later.

 USES AND APPLICATIONS

 Maybe you aren’t ready to pony up the money for authentic caviar quite yet, or you just have cold feet about fish roe in general.

 Kelp caviar gives us a way to enjoy a similar taste and texture profile to fish roe, and we can use it in all the old, familiar ways.

-You can serve up kelp caviar with a traditional sterling silver setup and mother-of-pearl spoons, or just scoop it onto some crackers or toast for a quick, high-energy snack.
+You can serve up kelp caviar with a traditional sterling silver setup and mother-of-pearl spoons, or just scoop it onto some crackers or toast with truffle for a quick, high-energy snack.

 You can also come up with gorgeous culinary creations with kelp caviar, from roasted potato coins to deviled eggs or even luxurious cheesy pasta dishes topped with pearls.